DataDog/documentation/content/en/infrastructure/containers/_index.md

 * `kube_deployment`
 * `kube_cluster`

-If you have a configuration for [Unified Service Tagging][7] in place, `env`, `service`, and `version` is picked up automatically.
-Having these tags available lets you tie together APM, logs, metrics, and live container data.
+If you have a configuration for [Unified Service Tagging][7] in place, Datadog automatically picks up `env`, `service`, and `version` tags.
+Having these tags available lets you tie together APM, logs, metrics, and container data.

 ## Views

-### Containers view

-The **Containers** view includes [Scatter Plot](#scatter-plot) and [Timeseries][8] views, and a table to better organize your container data by fields such as container name, status, and start time.
+The Containers page includes [Scatter Plot](#scatter-plot) and [Timeseries][8] views, and a table to better organize your container data by fields such as container name, status, and start time.

 #### Scatter plot